gemixin/advent2024/README.md

 ### https://adventofcode.com/2024
 Welcome to my attempt at the 2024 Advent of Code challenge.

-I started a few days late this year so my solutions might be a bit behind unless I can catch up.
-Due to other commitments in December, I will only be doing the first half (up to day 12).
+Due to other commitments in December, I will only be doing the first 10 puzzles.

 I have used Python but I have not tried to write crazy-short concise one liner solutions.
 I have gone for a readable and hopefully easy to understand approach with plenty of comments and useful named variables.